The Four Instruments

 The Drums of the Middle East

 Four instruments.
 Four distinct voices.
 One deep tradition that stretches from the Levant to North Africa, from the Ottoman courts to the modern stage.
-Each one demands its own technique, its own language, and its own years of devotion.
+Each one demands its own technique, its own language, and its own dedication.

 Darbuka — Middle Eastern goblet drum